 Do any recurring questions keep coming up with your clients?
 Is there an area that they seem to always get ‘stuck’ on?
 Could you streamline or systematize parts of your process to save you time and effort in the bigger picture?
 Have you gained new insights from your last onboarding experience that you want to implement moving forward?
 These kinds of questions all hold the potential to make your client onboarding process even BETTER!

 As your biz grows, you’ll start to work with different types of clients and move on to different (and probably bigger) projects.
 So you may need to look again at refining your process when that happens.
 Are you an OBM or VA looking to take that next step towards working with high-end clients and make more of an impact in your clients business?
-Check out what becoming a Certified OBM® can do for you and your biz.

 Now over to you: What steps are you taking to ensure your client onboarding process is effective?
 How do you keep your clients happy when onboarding?
 Share your tips in the comments!